yum-food/TaSTT/README.md

 System requirements:

-* ~8GB disk space
+* ~2GB disk space
-  * I apologize that this is so big.
-The libraries used to perform GPU-accelerated transcription (pytorch and whisper) are really, really big.
-There is no performant implementation of Whisper or a any other comparable algorithm available in a systems programming language, so for now we're stuck with this.
-You only need to download this stuff once!
 * NVIDIA GPU with at least 2GB of spare VRAM.
   * You *can* run it in CPU mode, but it's really slow and lags you a lot more, so I wouldn't recommend it.
-  * I've tested on a 1080 Ti and a 3090 and saw comparable performance.
+  * I've tested on a 1080 Ti and a 3090 and saw comparable latency.
 * SteamVR.
-  * No Oculus support, yet.
-* Left joystick click must not be bound to anything else.
 * No write defaults on your avatar if you're using the custom text box.

-For the last 3 bullets: please let me know in the Discord if these are deal breakers.
-I'd be happy to fix them!

 Avatar resources used: